fuhaiastro/TFR_biases/README.md

     - `100%|██████████| 1000/1000 [14:24<00:00,  1.16it/s]`
 - Inverse model, 8 walkers
     - `100%|██████████| 1000/1000 [03:36<00:00,  4.63it/s]`
-- Dual-Scatter model (on CPU), 16 walkers
+- Dual-Scatter model (FFT-accelerated on CPU with NumPy), 16 walkers
     - `100%|██████████| 1000/1000 [27:25<00:00,  1.65s/it]`
-- Dual-Scatter model (on GPU), 16 walkers
+- Dual-Scatter model (FFT-accelerated on GPU with PyTorch), 16 walkers
     - `100%|██████████| 1000/1000 [07:19<00:00,  2.28it/s]`